21 Awesome Scholarships for Women in STEM

 Many of the scholarships listed above require accompanying letters of recommendation.
 It’s common courtesy to leave your letter writer at least a month to compose their letter.
 In addition to leaving them enough time to write a compelling recommendation, be sure to provide them with an overview of the scholarship, your related strengths, a copy of your resume, and any other relevant information.

 5. Apply for Lots of Scholarships

-Although there is no way to ensure winning an award, the more scholarships you apply for, the greater your chances are of winning one.
+There is no way to guarantee winning an award, but the more scholarships you apply for, the higher your chances of being selected.
 Don’t just apply to the big awards like The Science Ambassador Scholarship; it’s surprising how quickly winning a few smaller awards like the AfterCollege STEM Inclusion Scholarship can add up to a considerable amount of money.